system76/docs/_articles/restore.md

 ## 2. Reinstall

 Once you have the disk made, reboot your system.
 You'll need to tell the computer to boot from the Live Disk.
-When you see the System76 logo on the screen:
+Immediately after you turn the computer on:

 Laptops  | Desktops
 -------- | --------